tldr-pages/tldr/pages/common/jtbl.md

 > Utility to print JSON and JSON Lines data as a table in the terminal.
 > More information: <https://github.com/kellyjonbrazil/jtbl>.

-- Print a table from JSON input:
+- Print a table from JSON or JSON Lines input:

 `cat {{file.json}} | jtbl`